lvxuan12/SCSES/README.md

 For command line environment, it is recommended to:

-Setting launch.browser = TRUE may cause errors in headless environments (servers without GUI) or when no default browser is configd
+Setting launch.browser = TRUE may cause errors in headless environments (servers without GUI) or when no default browser is configured

 ``` r
 library(SCSES)